-- Machine code: The most barebone programming ever.
-This is literally writing the 0's and 1's or more commonly their hexadecimal equivalents.
-There's usually two portions to a machine code, the operation code (opcode), which is the instruction, and the operand(s), which is the datum or data that act on this instruction.
+- Machine code: The lowest level of code.
+This is literally writing the 0's and 1's, or, more commonly, their hexadecimal equivalents.
+There's usually two portions to a machine code: the operation code (opcode), which is the instruction, and the operand(s), which is the datum or data that act on this instruction.
 Computers until The '50s had to be programmed like this.

 - Assembly code: The next step in the language development introduced in The '50s.
-Opcodes and some special operands are now given more human readable mnemonics but often kept to very abbreviated words.
-But this allowed certain features like labels that allowed sections of memory to have a name, getting rid of the tedious job of keeping track of where one was in memory.
-Assembly code is machine specific, and one cannot assume one mnemonic means the same exact operation in another machine.
+Opcodes and some special operands are now given more human-readable mnemonics, but often kept to very abbreviated words.
+This allowed certain features like labels that allowed sections of memory to have a name, getting rid of the tedious job of keeping track of where one was in memory.
+Assembly code is machine-specific, and one cannot assume one mnemonic means the same exact operation in another machine.
 Because of this, porting an assembly language program to a different hardware platform usually means rewriting it completely. note

 It's unusual these days to write assembly code by hand, because compilers have gotten so good at optimizing slightly higher-level languages like C. So languages are sometimes termed "low-level" because they give you a lot of control over how the assembly code turns out.
 In addition, many modern compilers actually allow programmers to create the assembler "inserts" in the high-level source code.
 Some languages (such as Forth) are "multi-level" and allow both low-level and high-level coding to be done in the same syntax, and sometimes the same program.

-High Level LanguagesHigh level languages translate assembly code into something easily human-readable and automate the more mind-numbing parts.
+High-Level LanguagesHigh-level languages translate assembly code into something easily human-readable and automate the more mind-numbing parts.
 For example, you could write "x = 2" instead of "MOV x, 2" or "for(5: Array)" instead of manually looping through instructions.
 However, this sacrifices performance and (arguably) flexibility because the computer must parse the instructions and translate them into machine code.
-More abstracted high level languages go further, replacing, say, "x = 2" with "x is 2".
-Complex languages are created with earlier ones, "standing on the shoulders of giants"; a compiler is essentially a text parser that goes through source code for a given language and translates it into whatever language the compiler was written in.
-Along with readability, high level languages also allow for "portability" as long as a compiler or interpreter exists for the platform.
+More abstracted high-level languages go further, replacing, say, "x = 2" with "x is 2".
+Complex languages are written in earlier ones, "standing on the shoulders of giants"; a compiler is essentially a text parser that goes through source code for a given language and translates it into whatever lower-level language the compiler was written in.
+Along with readability, high-level languages also allow for "portability" as long as a compiler or interpreter exists for the platform.

-Some high level languages are dubbed mid level languages, meaning the language is closer to assembly.
-A mid level language can directly manipulate the computer's memory and input/output devicesnote .
-Higher level languages are instead sealed off from the hardware and must interface with a program (usually the part of an operating system called the kernel) written in a mid level or low level language that then interacts with the hardware and memory.
+Some high-level languages are dubbed mid-level languages, meaning the language is closer to assembly.
+A mid-level language can directly manipulate the computer's memory and input/output devicesnote .
+Higher-level languages are instead sealed off from the hardware and must interface with a program (usually the part of an operating system called the kernel) written in a mid- or low-level language that then interacts with the hardware and memory.
 Consequently, higher level languages like Java cannot be used to write operating systems or hardware drivers unassisted and often perform slower than mid level languages like the near-ubiquitous C and C++ (which Java was written in).

 Source files can be executed in three different ways: